MicrosoftDocs/Devices-docs/surface/ltsb-for-surface.md

 ---
 title: Long-Term Servicing Channel for Surface devices (Surface)
-description: LTSB is not supported for general-purpose Surface devices and should be used for specialized devices only. ms.prod: w10 ms.mktglfcycl: manage ms.pagetype: surface, devices ms.sitesec: library
+description: LTSB is not supported for general-purpose Surface devices and should be used for specialized devices only. ms.prod: surface

 author: coveminer
-ms.author: greglin
+ms.author: hachidan
-ms.topic: article
+ms.topic: how-to
 ms.reviewer:
-manager: laurawi
+manager: frankbu
 ms.localizationpriority: medium
-ms.audience: itpro
+ms.
 ---

 # Long-Term Servicing Channel (LTSC) for Surface devices